Hakods/DailyVibes-Support/README.md

 A: The Pro subscription unlocks the full power of the app, including:

-Unlimited conversations with the AI Mind Coach (free users have a daily limit).
+Unlimited conversations with the AI Vibe Coach (free users have a daily limit).

 Automated AI-powered Weekly and Monthly Summaries to see long-term trends.